8 Steps to Sermon Preparation: Step Five (Part 4) Application

 James 1:5 presents a cause-effect connection.
 The cause for much of our praying is our need for God’s wisdom.

-If you are preaching on this verse after you explain, argue, and illustrate you would apply by saying: “You can come to God anytime.
+If you preach this verse after you explain, argue, and illustrate, you would apply it by saying: “You can come to God anytime.
 He will give you wisdom.”
-Your listener may need to be convinced by additional argumentation for the cause-effect connection such as when Solomon asked God for wisdom and God granted him his request.
+Your listener may need to be convinced by additional argumentation for the cause-effect connection, such as when Solomon asked God for wisdom, and God granted him his request.
 Or the “distraught father who stood before his kicking and screaming child.
 He was baffled by his son’s temper tantrums.
 When his son started beating his head against the floor, the father dropped his chin to his chest, shaking his head in silent prayer, ‘Help me know what to do.’
 When an idea flashed, he got down on his knees, grabbed his son’s head, and said, ‘Here, let me help you bang it.’
 Careful not to hurt his son, he helped him with his tantrum, instead of resisting it.
 His surprised son stopped, cured of using tantrums that no longer worked” (Charles Sell, The House on The Rock.
 Wheaton: Victor Books, 1977, p.
 19).

 2. Our listeners think the Biblical statement is contrary to real life.